Beyond 100 days of home working

 To encourage healthy working from home in the longer term, the we've produced free guides for employers and employees on ways to optimise the home working environment, as we move out of an emergency situation and into the longer term.

-The two guides — one offering crucial advice for employers and another providing practical guidance for employees — have been authored by FIRA International’s expert team of ergonomists.
+The two guides — one offering crucial advice for employers and another providing practical guidance for employees — FIRA’s Ergonomics team

 The guide for employers covers information they should provide for staff working from home, as well as information on workplace assessments and relevant regulations.